PaigeGP/Markdown_Pages_On_Github_Challenge/page2.md

 ## A Brief Synopsis

-[PokePark 2: Wonders Beyond](https://en.wikipedia.org/wiki/Pok%C3%A9Park_2:_Wonders_Beyond) is the sequel to first game [PokePark: Pikachu's Adventure](https://en.wikipedia.org/wiki/Pok%C3%A9Park_Wii:_Pikachu%27s_Adventure).
-I absolutely loved this game growing up and always wished they would have made a third in the series.
-This game is a cute and thrilling journey through the world of PokePark.
-You travel to a place called Wish Park and it is up to you to save the pokemon trapped there in order to save PokePark.
+Risk of Rain 2 is yet another sequel on my list (lol) this time for the game [Risk of Rain](https://en.wikipedia.org/wiki/Risk_of_Rain).
+This game is a third-person roguelike where you play as survivors who have been stranded on an alien planet.
+You must survive by fighting creatures, finding the teleporter, and defeating the boss to progress to the next stage.
+The gameplay can be intense and if you lose you have to start over from the very beginning.
->See the footnote for a link to the Wikipedia page for Pokemon[^1]
+>See the footnote for a link to the Wikipedia page for Risk of Rain 2[^1]

 ## System Requirements